1. Getting the lawn mower out of the shed

 Bags which then have to be carried to the front curb.
 An activity that terrifies my soul.

 As the horrible Transport Day approaches, there are discussions in our house over who is going to move that mess this time, conversations that often end in the phrases “divorce” and/or “never speaking to you again” being flung about.
-Eventually, one or both of us will find ourselves doing the endless March of Degradation, lugging squelching bags of concrete down the driveway, wiping back tears and sweat.
+Eventually, one or both of us will find ourselves doing the endless March of Degradation, lugging squelching bags of concrete down the driveway, wiping back tears and sweat and dignity.

 They are everywhere, no matter what you do or who you pay.
 You cannot escape them, these tiny minions of Satan who can send a grown man into hysterical fits of screaming and reflexive dancing just by gathering in military units and then marching across exposed flesh.
 And when they send out that synchronized signal to bite at the exact same time?
 This is proof that there truly is pure evil loose in the world.

 Finally, the one activity that I actually enjoy.
-Mainly because I’M the thing being watered, most of the time.
-Sure, I’ll attend to the parched plants and the thirsty bushes, splash the grass for a bit, but it’s really all about me, as the majority of the time the nozzle is pointed directly at moi, drenching myself in glorious spurts.
+Mainly because I’m the thing being watered, most of the time.
+Sure, I’ll attend to the parched plants and the thirsty bushes, splash the grass for a bit, but it’s really all about me, as the majority of the time the nozzle is pointed directly at my wretched existence, drenching myself in glorious spurts.
 After hours of sweaty, dirty toiling, trying to make the yard presentable for people who are only going to drive by without even glancing our direction, there’s nothing like sluicing away the pain with icy coldness on a hot summer day.
 It’s far better than sex could ever hope to be.